Group One Betting Guide

 Five jockeys have won the VRC Sprint Classic two times with Darren Gauci, Michael Clarke, Jimmy Cassidy, Greg Childs, and Stephen King having all done it.
 Others to have won the race include Kerrin McEvoy, who also has two seconds and a third to his name, Danny Nikolic and Chris Munce.

 Chris Waller, Peter Moody and Bart Cummings sit atop the training ranks with three wins each in the feature, with Moody’s record of a second and two thirds from 15 starts one of the better ones in the race’s history.

 Most successful horses in the Champions Sprint

-There have only been three horses to win the VRC Sprint Classic on more than one occasion including the most successful mare of all time, Black Caviar.
+There have only been four horses to win the VRC Sprint Classic on more than one occasion including the most successful mare of all time, Black Caviar.